-If you want to learn how to resize images on Mac with ease, here’s a list of 10 apps which you can put to use:
+If you want to learn how to resize images on Mac with ease, then this article is definitely for you.
+Below we’ve compiled a list of 10 apps that enable you to accomplish your task quickly and effectively.

 The built-in Preview app can be a good place to start if you want to optimize your images.
-The app is more than a basic default photo viewer and allows you to perform various edits, including resizing multiple images at the same time.
+This native program is not a basic photo viewer.
+On the contrary, it can help you improve your photographs in several ways, including to batch resize them.

 Besides resizing, the Preview app lets you perform other optimization-related operations, such as converting to another image format, rotating or flipping groups of images.

 BatchPhoto is an easy-to-use app to resize images in bulk on Mac.
-All you have to do is follow a simple, three-step wizard: add your photos, apply the desired edits and choose your output folder.
+What makes it so easy?
+Well, all you have to do is follow a simple, three-step wizard: add your photos, apply the desired edits and select your output format and folder.

 If you need to further optimize your photos, BatchPhoto offers plenty of options.
-You can convert, auto crop and rotate, watermark, date stamp or rename multiple pictures at once.
+You can convert (extensive RAW support), auto crop and rotate, watermark, date stamp or rename multiple pictures at once.
 The app also provides options to retouch your images by adjusting the brightness, contrast or saturation or by sharpening them.
 Additionally you can apply special effects to your pictures, like sepia and black and white and add borders and frames.

-If you don’t feel the need to install another app on your Mac, PhotoSize is the right solution.
+If you don’t feel the need to install another app on your Mac, PhotoSize may turn out to be a suitable solution.
 This is a free online tool which you can use to resize more images at the same time.
-The process is quite simple and structured in three steps: add your images, apply the Resize filter and last choose your image format and destination folder.
+The process is quite simple and structured in three steps: add your images, apply the Resize filter and afterwards choose your image format and destination folder.

 If you need to considerably reduce the size of your files from let’s say 10 GB to 5 GB, without losing quality, JPEGmini is the tool to try.
-How does it work?
-Well, basically the app can compress file size by removing any unnecessary binary information from your photos when you export them.
+How can it do that, you may wonder.
+Well, the tool has been conceived to compress file size by removing any unnecessary binary information from your photos when you export them.

 JPEGmini is focused on automation, so it doesn’t leave room for the user to take control.
 All you have to do is drag and drop your images and allow the optimization process to begin.
 The only thing you can choose is whether to overwrite the original pictures or export the processed ones in another folder.
 You can also change the resolution of your photos, by selecting from a couple of predefined templates for width and height.

 It’s important to specify that the tool works only on JPEG’s, which means you can’t add RAW, PNG or TIFF files.
-JPEGmini is available as a standalone app, but also comes as a plugin for Lightroom and Photoshop extension.
+JPEGmini is available as a standalone app, but also comes as a plugin for Lightroom and Photoshop.

 You can change the image size by percentage, ratio, fixed width and height, longest slide and more, the options are numerous.
-Additionally you can perform other edits, such as rotate, crop or rename.
+Additionally you can perform other edits, such as rotate, crop or rename pictures.
 You can also protect your photos by adding a customizable text or logo watermark.